An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 particular became a harsh critic of earlier socialism he described as utopian.

 (For more information see the History of Socialism article.)
-Also consider Eric Frank Russell's book The Great Explosion (1963) whose last
+Also consider Eric Frank Russell's book The Great Explosion (1963) whose last section

-the idea of Local Exchange Trading Systems
+of Local Exchange Trading Systems

 (LETS).